dgkontopoulos/dgkontopoulos.github.io/_pages/research-interests.md

 </p>
 <br><br>

 <b><font color = 'orange'>3.
-Environmental effects on social behavior</font></b>
+Environmental effects on collective behavior</font></b>

 <p></p>

 <p style="margin-left: 40px;" align = "justify"><font size = "3">
 <img src="../images/argentine_ants.png" max-width = "40%" width = "40%" height = "auto" align = "right" hspace = "30" vspace = "10">
-Social behavior is widespread in the animal kingdom because it can significantly improve the survival and reproductive success of individuals, influence the dynamics of entire populations, and their interactions with other species.
-We still have a poor understanding of the effects of environmental factors on social behavior.
-To address this, I sample Argentine ants (<i>Linepithema humile</i>) from natural colonies and monitor their social behavior during experiments at different temperatures and humidity levels.
+Social interactions are widespread in the animal kingdom because they can significantly improve the survival and reproductive success of individuals, influence the dynamics of entire populations, and their interactions with other species.
+We still have a poor understanding of the effects of environmental factors on collective behavior.
+To address this, I sample Argentine ants (<i>Linepithema humile</i>) from natural colonies and examine their collective behavior during experiments at different temperatures and humidity levels.
 </font>
 </p>